YashwanthReddy27/MLOps_Grp_6/researchAI/k8s/readme.md

 1. Authenticates with gcloud CLI to the GCP project
 2. Checks out code to current directory
-3. Downloads DAGs and data files from Cloud Composer bucket into temp location
+3. Downloads data and log files from Cloud Composer bucket into temp location
 4. Deletes old DAGs on Cloud Composer bucket DAG folder
 5. Copies new DAGs from repo onto Cloud Composer bucket DAG folder
 6. Moves to DVC tracked location on repo and fetches existing data/log files from remote
-7. Copies Cloud Composer bucket's data/log files into DVC fetched folders
+7. Copies Cloud Composer bucket's data/log files into DVC tracked folders
-8. DVCs the new data and logs into remote by updating `data.dvc` and `logs.dvc` files
+8. DVC index the new data and logs into remote by updating `data.dvc` and `logs.dvc` files
 9. Commits new `.dvc` files to repo on GitHub

 ### Data Pipeline Flow Diagram